ckeditor/ckeditor5/docs/updating/update-to-40.md

 ## Update to CKEditor&nbsp;5 v40.0.0

-For the entire list of changes introduced in version 39.0.0, see the [release notes for CKEditor&nbsp;5 v40.0.0](https://github.com/ckeditor/ckeditor5/releases/tag/v40.0.0).
+For the entire list of changes introduced in version 40.0.0, see the [release notes for CKEditor&nbsp;5 v40.0.0](https://github.com/ckeditor/ckeditor5/releases/tag/v40.0.0).

 Listed below are the most important changes that require your attention when upgrading to CKEditor&nbsp;5 v40.0.0.

+### Changes to the image feature

+This release introduces changes connected with the image `width` and `height` attributes.
+These are now preserved while loading editor content.
+Images without their size specified will automatically gain natural image size on any interaction with the image within the editor.
+Due to this new behavior, the `width` and `height` attributes are now used to preserve the image's natural width and height and the model attribute name of a resized image is now changed to `resizedWidth`.

+Also, the `srcset` model attribute which provides parameters for responsive images, has been simplified.
+It is no longer an object `{ data: "...", width: "..." }`, but the value that was previously stored in the `data` part.

+Both of these are major breaking changes.

-### New lists feasture
+### New lists feature